 NSW Greens MP David Shoebridge certainly thinks so.

 “I think what we’re seeing here is the start of a growing movement.
 A mass globalisation.
 And that’s going to make both our state and federal governments increasingly illegitimate.
 They don’t have any answers to climate change.
 They seem committed to extracting more coal, continuing to log our forests and pretending its business as usual,” he said in a post-rally interview with Gizmodo Australia.

 “Tragically, the continued forecast is for a dry and hot summer.
 We’re going to have continued fires and the volunteer network we have for dealing with these fires is already exhausted.
 We really are at a crisis point.”

 Mr Shoebridge remains confident that the fight for climate change action won’t disappear into the Christmas and New Year period.

 “I think we’ll see more mass marches early in the new year.
 We’re going to see continued support for our fire fighters and the extraordinary work they do.
 But we can’t just fight the climate crisis by fighting fires.
 We need to stop the climate cycle that is building the fires in the first place,” he said.

 A mere hour later, the angry red sun that NSW has become accustomed to had set across the city.
 The Christmas tree perched atop Town Hall was twinkling with fairy lights and passersby chatted about regular, everyday things.
 Work.
 Gossip.
 Last minute presents.

 Almost all evidence of the protest and its 20,000 marchers had been erased.
-Let's hope that its message hasn't.
+Let’s hope its message hasn’t been.